 - Plasmodium falciparum is responsible for the majority of malaria deaths globally and is the most prevalent species in sub-Saharan Africa.

 - Plasmodium vivax is the second most significant species and is prevalent in Southeast Asia and Latin America.

 - Together P. vivax and Plasmodium ovale causes complication of a dormant liver stage and can be cured.

 - Malaria is an acute febrile illness.
-Its symptoms usually appear in 10-15 days after the bite of an infected mosquito.
-At the starting stage, its symptoms are fever, headache and chilling effect.
+Its symptoms usually appear 10-15 days after the bite of an infected mosquito.
+At the starting stage, its symptoms are fever, headache, and chilling effect.

-- The main way to prevent and reduce malaria transmission is vector control that is to use insecticide-treated mosquito nets and indoor residual spraying.
+- The main way to prevent and reduce malaria transmission is vector control which is to use insecticide-treated mosquito nets and indoor residual spraying.

-- Apply insect repellents like cream, lotion, spray etc. and avoid the bites of mosquito.
-Also, for this wear protective clothes that cover arms and legs.
+- Apply insect repellents like cream, lotion, spray, etc., and avoid the bites of mosquitoes.
+Also, for this wear protective clothes that cover your arms and legs.

 - Malaria is preventable and curable, and increased efforts are dramatically reducing the malaria burden in many places.

 Note: World Malaria Day is observed every year on 25 April to spread awareness among people globally to fight against malaria.
 Strange but true that one child dies from malaria every 2 minutes.